My dream is that whales and dolphins will no longer be held in captivity

 Marine Aquariums and Water Parks

 There are currently hundreds, possibly thousands, of marine aquariums and water parks operating throughout the world.
 Some are massive, billion dollar facilities found in major cities, while others are tiny operations located in rural areas in thirdworld countries.
 Over 200 licensed dolphinariums exist worldwide, not including unregistered ones in smaller countries.
 Thousands of captive dolphins, orcas, and other marine mammals suffer in these facilities, isolated from their family pods and natural habitat in the ocean.
 In the United States alone, more than 500 orcas, dolphins and other members of the dolphin family are held in captivity.
 These figures don’t take into account the tens of thousands who have died in captivity, succumbing to heightened stress factors immediately after capture or while trying to adapt to their new surroundings.
 In China, numerous aquariums and marine theme parks have been built over the last decade.
-A massive ocean marine park called The Shanghai Haichang Polar Ocean Park is scheduled to open in 2017 and draw over six million visitors annually.
+A massive ocean marine park called the Shanghai Haichang Ocean Park opened in 2018 and is estimated to bring in six million visitors annually.
 Forty-three dolphinariums are located in Russia, containing approximately 160 dolphins and 60 Beluga whales.
-There are also twelve traveling dolphinariums that continually move 23 bottlenose dolphins and 12 beluga whales around from city to city in tiny enclosures.
-Three orcas, Juliet, Nord, and Narnia, were recently captured from Russian waters and forced to perform at the recently opened Moscow Oceanarium.

 However, SeaWorld is arguably the world’s most famous and wealthy marine aquarium chain.
-They own three large marine water parks in the United States and one in Japan.
-They own more captive orcas than any other aquarium in the world.
-Twenty-two of the worlds 56 captive orca’s are held in Sea World aquariums.
+Twenty-two of the worlds 59 captive orca’s are held in Sea World aquariums.

 Swim with the Dolphins